 Philadelphia software company Wildbit has been operating a four-day week since 2017.

 By putting an emphasis on employees not working on the weekends or at night, and by giving their workers a flexible work schedule they found that their initial transition over summer went smoothly, but in the fall they realized they needed to spread shifts over the week, with some having Mondays instead of Fridays off, as their clients needed full-week support.
+This is a great example of shifting the 4-day work week concept to fit the needs of your company.

 According to Co-founder Natalie Nagele: